Things to do in the Isle of Man

 Photo Credit: IOM TT Races

 In short, the TT races are a 2-week annual motorbike event where competitors race across the island at speeds in excess of 200mph.
-With fatalities reported every year, it is considered the most dangerous motorsport event in the world.
+It is considered the most dangerous motorsport event in the world.

 If you want to come to the Isle of Man for its solitude, the TT races are not the time to do it.
-Almost 50,000 people from all over the world come to the island to experience this one-of-a-kind event.
+Almost 50,000 people come to the island to experience this one-of-a-kind event.
 That’s over half of the Manx population.

 But if you want to experience the island as you’ve never seen it before, that’s what TT is all about.
 The island comes to life with events and festivities happening throughout the two week period.